neurolabusc/AppleSiliconForNeuroimaging/README.md

 ## Mid 2022 Update: M2

 In the middle of 2022 Apple released the M2 CPU.
 While the M1 was based on the iPhone A14 CPU, the M2 is based on the A15.
 Reviews of the [A15 suggest little improvement for the performance cores, substantial improvement for the efficiency cores, and dramatic improvement for the GPU](https://www.anandtech.com/show/16983/the-apple-a15-soc-performance-review-faster-more-efficient/2).
-For neuroimaging, the main benefit if the increase of bandwidth from 68GB/s to 100GB/s, and improved multithreading performance.
+For neuroimaging, the main benefit is the increase of bandwidth from 68GB/s to 100GB/s, and improved multithreading performance.
 Note that the M1 Pro and Max already have more bandwidth and have a higher ratio of performance to efficiency cores than the original M1.
 Therefore, while the M2 is a meaningful improvement over the original M1, it does not threaten the larger M1 Pro and M1 Max.
 The M2 does not support Scalable Vector Extensions (SVE) and its GPU still does not support double precision.
 Therefore, it does not substantially change the original findings of this evaluation.

 ## ARM for the cloud